Code-with-Us/cwu-site/_drafts/2020-12-21-how-the-minima-theme-handles-navigation.md

 ```
 {% endraw %}

 Jekyll uses a templating language called Liquid.
-The syntax we see in lines 4 and 5 is Liquid syntax.
+That's what we're seeing here.
 In short, lines 4 and 5 declare a new variable called *page_paths* that is assigned to an array of file paths leading to the pages we'd like to appear in our menu, e.g. ["_pages/about.md", "_pages/blog.md"].
 Now, let's walk through it.

 ### Line 4
 - Line 4 declares a new variable called *default_paths* and assigns it to an expression that evaluates to an array of page file paths.